d-r-q/qbit/README.md

  4) CRDT on DB level;
  5) Encryption of user data with user provided password, so it's is protected from access by third-parties including cloud provider.

-qbit stores data locally and uses entity-relation information model, so for developers it's means that there are no usual persistence points of pain:
+qbit stores data locally and uses entity graph information model, so for developers it's means that there are no usual persistence points of pain:
- 1) There are no more monstrous queries for round-trips optimizations, since there is no more round-trips;
+ 1) There are no more monstrous queries for round-trips minimization, since there is no more round-trips;
  2) There are no more object-relational mappers, since there is no more object-relational mismatch.

 ## Mission

-Protect user's privacy.
+Make internet decentralized again.
 And make development fun again.

 ## Status
  * Datastore